0xAX/asm/content/asm_6.md

         ;; Reset the value of the xmm1 register to 0. pxor xmm1, xmm1
         ;; Current rdx contains the number of floating-point values within the vectors.
-        ;; Multiple it by 8 to get the number of bytes occupied by these values. sal rdx, 3
+        ;; Multiply it by 8 to get the number of bytes occupied by these values. sal rdx, 3
 ;; Calculate the the dot product in the loop.
 _loop:
-        ;; Move the floating-point value from the first vector to xmm0 register. movsd xmm0, [rdi + rax]
+        ;; Move the floating-point value from the first vector to the xmm0 register. movsd xmm0, [rdi + rax]
-        ;; Multiple the floating-point from the second vector to the value from the first vector ;; and store the result in the xmm0 register. mulsd xmm0, [rsi + rax]
+        ;; Multiply the floating-point from the second vector to the value from the first vector ;; and store the result in the xmm0 register. mulsd xmm0, [rsi + rax]
         ;; Move to the next floating-point values in the vector buffers.